score-spec/docs/content/en/docs/Get started/dependencies.md

     type: workload
 ```

-The second workload is described in `service-b.yaml` file and has no any additional dependencies:
+The second workload is described in `service-b.yaml` file and doesn't have additional dependencies.

 ```yaml
 apiVersion: score.sh/v1b1